vcerovski/binfix/README.md

 arbitrary macro transformation of BINFIX into BINFIX when standard macro helpers BACKTICK, COMA and COMA-AT are used.
 The reason is that `{`...`}` is invoked before them while the correct order would be after them.
-Examples of succesful combinations of backquoting and BINFIX are given [above](#Support-for-macros).
+Examples of successful combinations of backquoting and BINFIX are given [above](#Support-for-macros).

 <a name="CLISP-problems"></a>